lukamiletic95/papers/System model - basics.md

 When a *FN* node receives a transaction, it stores it inside its own Mempool.
 In addition, the transaction is gossiped over the network to all of the peers of that particular *FN* node, so that it could be stored inside their own Mempools.
 Then the peers re-gossip the received transaction and so forth.

 [^1]: A transaction may represent any data that, when processed, is useful to the client (e.g. storing money transactions in a blockchain alongside executing them).
+Implementation-wise, a transaction is nothing but a *byte array*.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzMjY4NTQ1OCwxNjE5OTU0NDAwLDE3Mz
+eyJoaXN0b3J5IjpbLTMwMzExMzk2MiwxNjMyNjg1NDU4LDE2MT
-g5MDc3OTRdfQ==
+k5NTQ0MDAsMTczODkwNzc5NF19
 -->